-Once you know your topic is relevant to your audience, you need to make it profitable.
-They should be able to take the information you provide and use it to grow their business, make a better product, save money on a purchase, get more donations, or whatever their goal is.
+In addition to being relevant, your content also needs to be profitable for your audience.
+Readers should be able to take your content and use it to grow their business, make a better product, or save money on a purchase, among other things.

-Your best buyer's definition of "valuable" will vary between individuals and industries.
-To get a better idea of what your buyers value, make sure you're building buyer personas for your business.
+A potential customer's definition of "value" will vary between individuals and industries.
+To get a better idea of what your buyers value, create buyer personas as part of your strategic marketing efforts.

 Graphic from Buyerology

-When you sit down to outline your strategy, your campaign, or your content, ask yourself: Would I be able to take this information and immediately apply it to my business?
+In outlining your brand strategy, your marketing campaign, or your inbound content, ask yourself: Could I use this information and immediately apply it to my business?

-Furthermore, the next generation is stepping up into the roles of the buyer, the executive, the engineer, and even the talent you want to hire.
-To reach those targets and speak their language, you need to switch gears in your approach.
-At the very least, you shouldn't seem like you've been in a coma for the last twenty years.
+The next generation is stepping up into the roles of buyer, executive, engineer, and even the talent you might hire.
+To reach those targets, speak their language.